aio-libs/aiohttp/docs/web_reference.rst

         reads and ignores additional data coming from the client when lingering close is on.
 Use ``0`` to disable lingering on server channel closing.
+   :param int read_bufsize: Size of the read buffer (:attr:`BaseRequest.content`).
+                            ``None`` by default,
+                            it means that the session global value is used.

+      .. versionadded:: 3.7

    .. attribute:: app